apache/hudi/website/src/pages/powered-by.md

 Apache Hudi is integrated into our Data Middle Platform offering real-time data warehouse and solving the problem of frequent changes of data.
 Meanwhile, we build a set of data access standards based on Hudi, which provides a guarantee for massive data queries in game operation scenarios.

-### ZTO Express
-[ZTO Express](https://www.zto.com/) is a large group company integrating express delivery, logistics and other businesses.
-ZTO uses Apache Hudi to build a technical architecture integrating lakes and warehouses.
-As the core of this architecture, Hudi has helped ZTO realize the quasi-real-time update and analysis capabilities of massive data.

 ### Alibaba Cloud
 Alibaba Cloud provides cloud computing services to online businesses and Alibaba's own e-commerce ecosystem, Apache Hudi is integrated into Alibaba Cloud [Data Lake Analytics](https://www.alibabacloud.com/help/product/70174.htm) offering real-time analysis on hudi dataset.